Otto Tschudi

-Otto Victor Tschudi Jr. (born January 22, 1949) is a Norwegian alpine skier best known for success in the American NCAA Skiing Championships and World Pro Skiing ski racing circuits.
+Otto Victor Tschudi Jr. (born 22 January 1949) is a Norwegian alpine skier best known for success in the American NCAA Skiing Championships and World Pro Skiing ski racing circuits.
 He participated at the 1968 Winter Olympics in Grenoble and at the 1972 Winter Olympics in Sapporo, and achieved four top-ten results in World Cup slalom races.
 Between 1970 and 1972 he won five individual NCAA championships for the University of Denver Pioneers ski team while the team won two team championships.
 After the Sapporo Olympics Tschudi competed for eight seasons on the World Pro Skiing Tour, leading the Rossignol international team.
 He served as president of the Professional Ski Racers Association and as director of skiing at Winter Park Resort in Colorado.
 Tschudi later joined the financial-service firm Montgomery Securities in San Francisco, and rose to become a partner and managing director of international sales at Thomas Weisel Partners (now Stifel Financial).

 Early life

-Tschudi grew up skiing at Norefjell Ski Resort near Krødsherad, where his parents owned a slopeside hotel.
+Tschudi grew up skiing at Norefjell Ski Resort near Krødsherad, Norway, where his parents owned a slopeside hotel.
 He was named to the Norwegian national ski team at age 14, and attended the Riis Skole, a college-prep high school in Oslo.
 Besides Norwegian, he became fluent in Swedish, Danish, French and German.